 Support

-GLADT is an organization of black, indigenous and persons of color lesbians, gays, bisexuals, Trans*, Inter* and queers in Berlin.
-GLADT is involved on different levels against racism, sexism, trans- and homophobia, ableism, and other forms of discrimination.
+GLADT is an organization of black, indigenous and persons of color, lesbians, gays, bisexuals, Trans*, Inter* and queers in Berlin.
+GLADT is involved in work on multiple levels against racism, sexism, trans- and homophobia, ableism, and other forms of discrimination.
 A special focus of their work is on the topics of multiple discrimination and intersectionality - the overlap and interactions of different forms of discrimination and their specific resulting experiences.

 Support